Assemblymember Medina Honors Connie Ransom as 2017 Woman of the Year

 “Open space helps me remember that I’m connected to something much bigger than myself” – Gail Egenes

-Dr. Grace Williams is the Economic & Community Development Manager for the March Joint Powers Authority where she leads the strategic planning and development efforts behind the Manufacturing Aerospace Research & Science (MARS) initiative at March.
+Dr. Grace Martin is the Economic & Community Development Manager for the March Joint Powers Authority where she leads the strategic planning and development efforts behind the Manufacturing Aerospace Research & Science (MARS) initiative at March.
 Grace strategically formed local, regional and federal alliances to support the development and funding of the project which is slated for construction this year.
 Grace also supports urban planning activities at March by managing complex entitlement projects for industrial, commercial and airport users while using her extensive technical skills to streamline the issuance of construction and regulatory permits.
 With over fifteen years of experience in the fields of environmental and urban planning, Grace’s passion for sustainable communities grew during her social justice work with World Vision, Servant Partners and the Union Rescue Mission where she volunteered with homeless families and mentored at-risk youth and children in South Central Los Angeles for seven years.

 Jessica Oakes is currently a Marriage and Family Therapist at Tahquitz High school in Hemet, CA. She put together a mental health fair that had over 250 people in attendance and was the first event of this nature to ever be held in the district.
 Ms. Oakes focuses on connecting with and supporting adolescents, especially those most at-risk and those with disabilities.
 With her monthly mental health events, Ms. Oakes has provided assistance to over 350 students and families at Tahquitz High School.
 Partnering with the National Alliance on Mental Illness (NAMI) and Victor Community Support Services (VCSS), Ms. Oakes has been instrumental in integrating mental health at the school in a way that had not been previously done.
 Ms. Oakes also volunteers her time at Feeding America Riverside/San Bernardino and was a sponsor for their Ladles of Love event in 2016.